-Lund has served as executive vice president of Nu Skin International since 1985 and in various other roles since that time, including vice chairman of the board from 2006 to 2012, president and chief executive officer from 1996 to 2003 and president and chief executive officer of Nu Skin Asia Pacific from 1996 to 1998.
+Lund has also served in various other roles at the company including vice chairman of the board from 2006 to 2012 and president and chief executive officer from 1996 to 2003.
+He also served as executive vice president of Nu Skin International.

-Lund has served on the board of directors for the U.S. Direct Selling Association, and has participated in various civic and religious leadership roles; he served as chairman of the Utah Valley University board of trustees and was recently appointed to the Utah State Board of Regents.
+Lund has served on the board of directors for the U.S. Direct Selling Association, and has participated in various civic and religious leadership roles; he served as chairman of the Utah Valley University board of trustees and was appointed to the Utah State Board of Regents in 2015.

 Sandra N. Tillotson

 Sandra Tillotson is a founder of Nu Skin.
-In 1984, Tillotson helped found Nu Skin, assisting in the development of the original Nu Skin product line and the establishment of the company’s unique global marketing plan.
+In 1984, Tillotson helped found the company, assisting in the development of the original Nu Skin product line and the establishment of the company’s unique global marketing plan.
 Tillotson was also a member of the company’s Board of Directors until 2012.
 Her leadership has helped Nu Skin develop into a global multi-billion dollar anti-aging company.

 Tillotson is also involved in many philanthropic efforts.
 She is a trustee of the Nu Skin Force for Good Foundation, a private foundation established to improve the lives of children by offering them hope for a life free from disease, illiteracy and poverty.
 Tillotson also serves as vice president of Seacology, an international environmental non-profit organization that focuses on saving endangered species, habitats and cultures of islands throughout the world.
 Tillotson has a bachelor’s degree in education from Brigham Young University and taught in various Utah public schools.